ERROR type entries of pglog do not update min_last_complete_ondisk, potentially ballooning memory usage

 - Category changed from OSD to Performance/Resource Usage

 This one's tricky; I'm not sure we want to trim based on error entries in the general case.
 If a broken client submits an error op constantly, it could go through much more quickly than real ops and trimming based on that might cause issues if an OSD is rebooting at the same time...

-#6 Updated by Josh Durgin 11 months ago
+#6 Updated by Josh Durgin over 4 years ago

 - Assignee set to Josh Durgin